mvolkmann/blog/src/prolog.md

   This error occurs when Scryer Prolog is started with a file path and the file is not found.

-- <pre>error(<b>syntax_error</b>(incomplete_reduction),read_term/3:line-number).</pre>
+- <pre>error(permission_error(access,private_procedure,module_does_not_contain_claimed_export),load/1).</pre>

-  This error means that the source file contains a term with invalid syntax.
+  This error means that a module is being defined and the list of exports contains a functor that is not defined in the file.
-  Often the cause is
-  a rule body whose last goal is terminated by a comma instead of a period or a rule body goal that is not the last one and is not followed by a comma.
+  Sadly, the error does not indicate which function is undefined.

 - <pre>error(<b>permission_error</b>(modify,static_procedure,(',')/2),load/1).</pre>